martijnwijs/controlraspberry/design.md

   broadcast switchbutton="ON", such that the arduino cleint websocket can understand the message.

 on the arduino, connected with wifi there is a:
-- socket client receiving emit from webserver and translating this to controlling the led.
+- socket client receiving emit from webserver and translating this to controlling the led

-when